La Belle Alliance: The Battle of Waterloo: Publication history

 La Belle Alliance was also offered for individual sale as a "folio game" packaged in a cardstock folio.

 After the demise of SPI, TSR republished La Belle Alliance in 1982 as part of a reprint of Napoleon's Last Battles.
 In 1995, Decision Games acquired the rights and published a revised edition with larger maps.
 Decision published a new edition in 2015.

 Reception

+In Issue 14 of the British magazine Perfidious Albion, Steve Clifford noted that because of the peculiarities of the Combat Results Table and the specific Chateau rules, "the chateaux [are] far more significant features that in Napoleon at War."